ProjectPythia/Stage-IV-Cookbook/README.md

 Through the creation of several plots, including rainfall distribution maps and time series, those who follow this cookbook will develope a deeper understanding of trends, patterns, and outliers in Stage IV Precipitation data.
 The chef can expect to gain experience with packages such as cartopy, metpy, and numpy as well as the pandas dataframe.

-Due to its high-resolution grid spacing, Hourly Stage IV Precipitation is a highly beneficial tool for analyzing precipitation observations throughout the contiguous United States.
-Stage IV data is plotted on a 4 km by 4 km polar-stereographic grid, allowing for identification of discontinuities as a result of the operational process.
-Upon completion of the cookbook, one will gain experience with packages such as cartopy, metpy, and numpy as well as the pandas dataframe.

 ## Authors

 [Evan Belkin](http://github.com/evan-belkin), [Marian de Orla-Barile](https://github.com/mariandob), [Selena Ramos](https://github.com/Selenaramoswx), [Kimberly Riek](https://github.com/Kriek21), [Kathryn Rooney](https://github.com/kathrynrooney)